Paula's Body Shop

 Where we hurt is often not the source of our pain.

-Sometimes, fascial congestion gets in the way.
+Sometimes, connective tissue congestion gets in the way.
 If that's the case, the congestions must be cleared, first.
 It's a little like cleaning a window covered in mud so that you can see what is on the other side.

 Do you offer deep tissue massage?